Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: The Generation Methodologies

-Regarding the selection of \textbf{sample strategies}, our systematic review reveals a clear trend where zero-shot learning serves as the predominant approach.
-Among all studies employing prompt engineering, 76 rely exclusively on the zero-shot strategy.
-This prevalence is primarily attributed to its ease of implementation, making it the preferred choice for the rapid validation of ideas.
-However, a substantial body of work, comprising 22 papers where 8 utilize only few-shot learning and 14 explore both methods, recognizes the unique value of few-shot learning in guiding the model to generate test cases that adhere to specific formats or complex logic.
-The composition of these few-shot examples varies but typically falls into two categories.
-The first primarily provides test cases to demonstrate patterns, while the second offers complete code-test pairs to illustrate the mapping between implementation and verification.
-For instance, to demonstrate specific test patterns for elusive bugs, JSONTestGen~\cite{zhong2024advancing} uses historically error-triggering test cases as highly informative examples to instruct the model on the expected structure of effective tests.
-A more robust strategy involves providing complete code-test pairs, which explicitly demonstrates the relationship between the method implementation and its corresponding test.
-This is exemplified by CasModaTest~\cite{ni2024casmodatest}, which constructs a pool of high-quality code-test pair demonstrations and dynamically selects the most relevant examples based on code similarity to the method under test, thereby significantly improving the quality of the generated tests.
+Prompt engineering has emerged as the dominant paradigm adopted by 89\% of studies to address the high computational cost and inflexibility associated with model retraining.
+Furthermore, this paradigm frequently intersects with retrieval mechanisms to manage extensive codebases, a concept detailed further in the context analysis section.

-Furthermore, irrespective of the chosen sample strategy, carefully crafted \textbf{prompt templates} and constraints serve as key techniques for stabilizing results and ensuring the generation of meaningful assertions.
-This is achieved through methods such as role-playing (e.g., adopting the persona of ``an expert Python Test-Driven Developer''~\cite{altmayer2025coverup}) and the imposition of explicit quality constraints.
-These constraints range from simple requirements, such as mandating boundary value tests or timeout properties~\cite{guilherme2023initial}, to advanced reasoning structures like Chain-of-Thought (CoT)~\cite{ni2024casmodatest, wang2024hits}, which instructs the model to reason about test scenarios prior to code generation, thereby enhancing the logical robustness of the output.
+\paragraph{Zero-shot vs. Few-shot learning} Zero-shot learning is the most common approach utilized in 76 studies to overcome the cold-start problem in projects lacking existing test suites.
+However, to address the challenge where models fail to adhere to complex testing formats or specific logical constraints, a substantial body of work (22 studies) employs few-shot learning.
+These approaches provide examples to explicitly guide the model toward the expected structure~\cite{nashid2023retrieval}.
+The composition of these few-shot examples varies significantly.
+Some approaches like JSONTestGen use historically error-triggering test cases as highly informative examples to instruct the model on the expected structure of effective tests~\cite{zhong2024advancing}.
+A more robust method provides complete code-test pairs to explicitly demonstrate the implementation-test relationship.
+This is exemplified by CasModaTest which constructs a pool of high-quality code-test pair demonstrations and dynamically selects the most relevant examples based on code similarity to the method under test thereby significantly improving the quality of the generated tests~\cite{ni2024casmodatest}.